 Jordan Harbinger: [00:03:11] That's kind of funny.
-I mean, I would imagine you didn't want to go because I guess that point Vietnam was making military service very unpopular.
-Is that kind of when you said for obvious reasons?
+I mean, I would imagine you didn't want to go because I guess at that point Vietnam was making military service very unpopular.
+Is that kind of when you said “for obvious reasons?”

 General Martin Dempsey: [00:03:21] Well, that was part of it, sure.
-I mean, you know, the war had gone badly.
+I mean, you know, the War had gone badly.
 The nation had turned against not only to war but against those who were fighting it.
 And then secondly, I had already mapped out what I thought was a pretty credible path forward.
-I was going to go to Manhattan College in New York City and she studied pre-law and eventually become a Supreme Court Justice.
+I was going to go to Manhattan College in New York City and study pre-law and eventually become a Supreme Court justice.
 I don't know about that.

 Jordan Harbinger: [00:03:42] Yeah.

-General Martin Dempsey: [00:03:42] But that was the plan and, and I was dating a young lady in high school who eventually became my wife.
-And so, it was just a little too disruptive from my taste.
+General Martin Dempsey: [00:03:42] But that was the plan and I was dating a young lady in high school who eventually became my wife.
+And so, it was just a little too disruptive for my taste.

 Jordan Harbinger: [00:03:51] Yeah.
 I know you did this medical examiner at a base.
 I actually did my medical exam at a base in Germany.
 I think it's interesting because they said, "Hey, your vision is bad."
 And I went and got LASIK, which didn't exist back when you were doing it.

 General Martin Dempsey: [00:04:04] Right.